-Why hundreds of QAnon supporters showed up in Dallas, expecting JFK Jr.'s return
+Why hundreds of QAnon supporters showed up in Dallas, expecting JFK Jr.’s return

 When 12:30 p.m. came, the time when Kennedy was shot, they recited the Pledge of Allegiance, journalist Steven Monacelli reported.
 The crowd lingered, some for more than an hour, eventually trickling away, a few vowing the Kennedy known as John-John will reappear at a Rolling Stone concert later in the night.

 The spectacle captivated people, some amused at the ridiculousness of the far-fetched theory that Kennedy faked his death.
 But the size of Tuesday’s gathering was concerning for Jared Holt, a resident fellow at the Atlantic Council’s Digital Forensic Research Lab who researches domestic extremism.
-The claim about Kennedy Jr. is considered fringe even for supporters of QAnon, a collective of baseless conspiracy theories revolving around an idea that Trump is battling a Satan-worshiping cabal who traffics children for sex.
+The claim about Kennedy Jr. is considered fringe even for supporters of QAnon, a collective of baseless conspiracy theories revolving around an idea that Trump is battling a Satan-worshiping cabal that traffics children for sex.
+The sprawling set of false claims that have coalesced into an extremist ideology has radicalized its followers and incited violence and criminal acts.
+The FBI has designated it a domestic terrorism threat.

 Holt, who monitors online communities like QAnon, saw the Kennedy Jr. theory appear on a handful of Telegram channels trafficking in numerology, when people ascribe different kinds of significance to dates and numbers.
 However, the theory is written off, even by Q, the movement’s mysterious prophet.